CIIINDYXUU/ARFilters/README.md

 The initial plan was to learn three different softwares: Tiktok's Effect House, Meta's Spark AR, and Unity's AR Foundation, buildling 2-3 AR experiences each.
 However, early on in the semester I quickly realized this plan was overambitious and decided to rescope from breadth to depth.
 This study explores AR development in Tiktok's Effect House and Snap Inc.'s Lens Studio, with the goal of delving deeper into each software's capabilities.
 I ended up creating 6 experiences overall, 3 per software.
 The following list covers the range of AR features and types of effects I was able to explore in the semester:
 - Effect House (Tiktok)
-  - World AR
+  - World AR (projection onto real-world environments)
   - Interactive Gaming
-  - Real-time Physics
+  - Real-time 3D Physics
   - Head Tracking
   - Face Filters
 - Lens Studio (Snap Inc.)